With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 Let the government pay for it.

-That's that's what I should have said, because that's what Obama's voters are saying.
+That's what Obama's voters are saying.

-Obama's voters, oh yeah, let the rich pay for it.
+Obama's voters, oh, yeah, let the rich pay for it.

 I shouldn't have to pay for health care.